- Program Areas

 Z.J.
 Wang | University of Kansas Center for Research, Inc.

-The environmental impact of aviation is measured in emissions and noise.
-Communities in the vicinity of airports bear the brunt of aircraft noise in takeoff, climb, flyover, approach, and landing.
+Environmental impact of aviation is measured in emissions and noise.
+The communities in the vicinity of airports bear the brunt of aircraft noise in takeoff, climb, flyover, approach and landing.
 The exposure to loud noise is harmful to human physiological and psychological health and welfare.
-Within DoD, the effect is even bigger since there are servicemen working in close proximity to advanced supersonic jets in takeoff and landing.
-DoD identifies the noise of the legacy engines, such as FA-18 and EA-18G, as both an environmental and operational concern.
-The project team identified a novel and powerful means of mitigating jet noise by inducing shear layer swirl through embedded vanes near the nozzle exit lip.
-To minimize the swirl vane impact on thrust, the project plans to use an actuation mechanism to reset the vanes to neutral position at cruise.
-This proof-of-concept study aims to demonstrate the feasibility of the concept through both high-order computational simulations and experimental investigations.
+The problem in the military (Department of Defense) is even bigger since there are servicemen working in close proximity of advanced supersonic jets, in takeoff and landing.
+The research team at The University of Kansas has identified a novel and powerful means of mitigating jet noise by inducing shear layer swirl through embedded vanes near the nozzle exit lip.
+In this proof-of-concept study, the project team aimed to demonstrate the feasibility of the concept through both high-fidelity computational simulations and experimental investigations.